COVID-19 vaccine booster doses

 People who are severely immunocompromised

 Three doses of an approved COVID-19 vaccine, as recommended by the Australian Technical Advisory Group on Immunisation (ATAGI)

 aThe definition of an acceptable primary course includes mixed schedules of these vaccines, as well as TGA-recognised vaccines

 Find out more about vaccines and COVID-19.

-In Australia, there are three vaccines with provisional approval for use as a booster dose:3
+In Australia, there are five vaccines with provisional approval for use as a booster dose:3

 - COMIRNATY (tozinameran) – Pfizer Australia (for people aged 12 years and older)